m4tt1mus/BlazorMirror/README.md

 1. Install .NET in the root over the pi user
 1. Pull down the code into ~/BlazorMirror on your RaspberryPi from GitHub.
-1. Create a appsettings.json file in wwwroot and fill out he values based on the following example:
+1. Create a appsettings.json file in wwwroot and fill out the values based on the following example:

    ```json
    {